toraritte/pstories/README.md

 __A simple rails 4 app to create stories (especially) with dialogues__

-It has many flaws and missing a lot therefore without further ado...:
+It has many flaws and missing a lot therefore without further ado:

 ### Design
 * distinguish lines of different characters (and plot lines)